TomCosaert/FoundryVTT-ICRPG/README.md

 [Index Card RPG](https://www.icrpg.com/) (**ICRPG**) takes classic tabletop mechanics for telling stories, making monsters and rolling dice, but throws out all the clunky parts that keep most folks from trying an adventure or two.

-This **game system** (i.e. plug-in) for Foundry VTT allows easy creation and management of ICRPG character sheets, NPC sheets and items.
+This **game system** (i.e. plug-in) for Foundry VTT allows easy creation and management of ICRPG player characters, NPCs and items.

 > Foundry VTT users now have no excuses anymore to not be playing ICRPG!